Best White-Label Voice AI Platform 2026: How to Choose (and Top 10)

 7. VoiceAIWrapper

-VoiceAIWrapper charges $249/month for its Scale plan (its tiers run $29 Starter, $79 Growth, $249 Scale, and $499 Pro) with unlimited sub-accounts, custom domain, and multi-provider support across VAPI, Retell, ElevenLabs, Bolna, and Deepgram.
+VoiceAIWrapper charges $249/month for its Scale plan (its tiers run $29 Starter, $79 Growth, $249 Scale, and $499 Pro) with unlimited sub-accounts, custom domain, and multi-provider support across VAPI, Retell, ElevenLabs, Bolna, and Ultravox.
 Voice minutes are billed separately at whatever rate the underlying provider charges (typically $0.12-$0.15/min for VAPI/Retell).

 What sets it apart